PipedreamHQ/pipedream/docs/docs/quickstart/README.md

 :::

-When you complete connecting your Google account, the window should close and you should return to Pipdream.
+When you complete connecting your Google account, the window should close and you should return to Pipedream.
 Your connected account should automatically be selected.
 Next, select your spreadsheet from the dropdown menu:

 ![image-20220125190643112](./image-20220125190643112.png)